sstueluemen/oca-prep/001-package-access-modifiers/docu/package-access-modifiers.md

   members.
   - The nonaccess modifiers covered by this exam are abstract, final, and static.
-  - The abstract keyword, when prefixed to the definition of a concrete class, can change it to an abstract class, even if it doesn’t define any abstract methods.
+  - The abstract keyword, when prefixed to the definition of a concrete class, can change it to an abstract class, even if it does not define any abstract methods.
   - An abstract class can’t be instantiated.
   - An interface is implicitly abstract.
 The Java compiler automatically adds the keyword abstract to the definition of an interface (which means that adding